yicenl2/wrf-partmc-tutorial/docs/readme.md

 [Curtis et al. (2024)](https://egusphere.copernicus.org/preprints/2024/egusphere-2024-825/).

 ## Getting Started
-* If you are new to WRF-PartMC, start by setting up the necessary dependencies and compiling the model.
+* **New to WRF/WRF-PartMC?** Start by setting up the required dependencies and compiling the model.
-Head over to the [Installation Guide](#installation-guide) to get started.
+For detailed instructions, head over to the [Installation Guide](#installation-guide) to get started.

-* If you have successfully installed and compiled the model, 🎉 congradulations!
-You're now ready to start working with WRF-PartMC.
+* **Already installed and compiled?** 🎉 Congradulations!
+You're now ready to dive into WRF-PartMC.
 We highly recommend exploring the [WRF-ARW Online Tutorial](https://www2.mmm.ucar.edu/wrf/OnLineTutorial/Introduction/index.php) provided by NCAR to understand the fundamentals of WRF model setup and configuration.
-Alternatively, you can check out the [WRF Section](wrf.md) for a concise guide on its key components and functionality.
+Alternatively, you can explore the sections below for a concise guide on its key components and functionality.

 _**Program flow:**_
 ![](assets/img/anthro_emis.png)